The Clear Edge

 She chose Option 3.
 Her goal was sustainable thirty-two thousand, not maximum revenue.

-Client feedback: “This session was your best yet.
+Client feedback reflected the shift: “This session was your best yet.
 Exactly what we needed.”

-Content quality improved dramatically.
-Eight focused hours produced better results than sixteen rushed hours.
-Clients noticed.
-Metrics improved.
+Content quality also jumped.
+Eight focused hours produced better results than sixteen rushed hours, clients noticed the difference, and their metrics improved.

 The math shift: